Samc0d3/MY-WEBSITE/_posts/2019-10-10-Dual_Boot_Linux.md

 ![A screenshot of my laptop](/assets/images/Shifting-to-Ubuntu/confirm.png)

-3. Let's install the OS and make it DUAL BOOT, i'm assuming you have already installed one OS(OPERATING SYSTEM) Either LINUX or WINDOWS.
+I. Let's install the OS and make it DUAL BOOT, i'm assuming you have already installed one OS(OPERATING SYSTEM) Either LINUX or WINDOWS.
-4. Now we have dual boot our OS and this is how it looks like and we can use any one of the two OS's.
+II.
+Now we have dual boot our OS and this is how it looks like and we can use any one of the two OS's.

 ![A screenshot of my laptop](/assets/images/Shifting-to-Ubuntu/dual_boot.png)